 The full RTF meets at least once a month for an all-day meeting.
-In 2012, the RTF held a meeting each month, including two 2-day meetings to move through a large number of agenda items and deliverables from its 2012 work plan.
-As regional demand for its products and services increase, the RTF seeks ways to improve its operational efficiency and lessen the burden it places on its volunteer members.
+In 2013, the RTF held a meeting each month, including a 2-day meeting in October to move through a large number of agenda items and deliverables from its 2013 work plan.
+As regional demand for its products and services increase, the RTF is constantly looking for ways to improve its operational efficiency and lessen the burden it places on its volunteer members.

-The 2012 work plan was constructed to bid out the majority of technical analyses and research projects to third-party contractors to develop work products and lead subcommittee discussions.
-In this model, staff focused primarily on developing contract scope, managing contractors, and reviewing deliverables.
+In prior years, the work plan was constructed to bid out the majority of technical analyses and research projects to third-party contractors to develop work products and lead subcommittee discussions.
+Under that model, staff focused primarily on developing contract scope, managing contractors, and reviewing deliverables.
 This level of contract management included considerable technical assistance to contractors and extensive review of work products to ensure consistency with RTF standards.
-For 2013, the RTF plans to shift the majority of its technical analysis back to RTF contract staff.
-The strategy with this shift is to gain and retain technical knowledge within the RTF staff which is expected to help with the long-term technical capability of the organization, as well as decrease the overall obligations of its volunteer members.
+For 2013, the RTF shifted the majority of its technical analysis back to RTF contract staff.
+The strategy with this shift was to gain and retain technical knowledge within the RTF staff which is expected to help with the long-term technical capability of the organization, as well as decrease the overall obligations of its volunteer members.
 Moreover, effective subcommittees are important to allow for increased throughput at one-day RTF meetings and staff is typically better equipped to facilitate subcommittee efforts and follow-up on action items when they are closer to the analysis.

-In an effort to lend credibility to work products developed by RTF staff, the 2013 work plan makes provisions to contract out-third party reviews of its work products to one or more consulting firms throughout the year.
-This has the added benefit of keeping the measure development knowledge in-house while assuring a credible review of the work is done by an impartial third party.
+Furthermore, in an effort to lend credibility to work products developed by RTF staff, the 2013 work plan also made provisions to contract out-third party reviews of all RTF staff work products throughout the year.
+This had the added benefit of keeping the measure development knowledge in-house while assuring a credible review of the work is done by an impartial third party, and this approach is planned to continue in 2014.

-To implement this strategy, the RTF plans to shift its budget to increase RTF contract staff time while decreasing third-party contract RFPs for technical analysis.
-One full-time staff was added in 2012 to manage the RTF and provide technical analysis as needed, which increased the RTF staff count to a total of three (one full time in-house Council-staff person, fully funded by the
+Similar to this business model adopted in 2013, the 2014 RTF work plan will continue to implement this strategy by allocating the majority of its budget towards RTF contract staff time and less towards third-party contract RFPs for technical analysis.
+Four full-time staff were added in 2013 to manage the RTF and provide technical analysis as needed, which increased the